Student Organization Registration

 - The privilege of using University facilities and property under University policies governing that usage, as administered by Campus Booking and Facility Services;

-- The privilege of distributing literature, flyers, posters, banners and organizational materials according to the University of New Orleans Office of Communications, Public Relations, & Marketing as well as the Office of Student Involvement and Leadership;
+- The privilege of distributing literature, flyers, posters, banners and organizational materials according to the University Marketing Office as well as the Office of Student Involvement and Leadership;

 - The receipt of relevant publications and inclusion in mailings by SIL and Student Affairs;